nexus-rpc/api/SPEC.md

   token:
     type: string
     description: |
-      A token for referencing this operation.
+      A token for referencing the operation.

   state:
     enum: